-Description: Their mission is to bring proper help, free of any charges, to children in low-income environments of Veracruz and surrounding localities that suffered severe burns.
+Description: The mission Te Queremos Ayudar has, is to bring proper help, free of any charges, to children in low-income environments of Veracruz and surrounding localities that suffered severe burns.

 Beneficiaries: 45 monthly survivors.

-Description: Non-governmental organization that works with children and teenagers that have been exposed to situations of trauma related to violence in Mexico.
+Description: Reinserta is a non-governmental organization that works with children and teenagers that have been exposed to situations of trauma related to violence in Mexico.
 It brings comprehensive care, considering health (mental and physical), accompaniment, and legal representation to promote the protection of them and their human rights, educational follow-up and overcoming of trauma.

 Beneficiaries: 106,300 local residents.

-Description: La Cruz roja is a private aid humanitarian institution, which belongs of the international Red Cross and Red Crescent movement, dedicated to preserving health and life, and relieving human suffering, encouraging selfcare culture in people and communities through volunteering.
+Description: La Cruz roja is a private aid humanitarian institution, dedicated to preserving health and life, and relieving human suffering, encouraging selfcare culture in people and communities through volunteering.

 Project name: Water reservoir in Tarango.

 Description: Ectagono is an institution dedicated to drive actions that create a balance between environment, people and economy through the design and implementation of strategies focused on regenerative development to achieve successful sustainability.

 The objective of this project is the construction of the first water reservoir on one of the last canyons with vegetation coverage in Mexico City: Tarango.

 The reservoir has a storage capacity of 580,000 liters of water coming from rain and wastewater from Rio Puerta Grande, which allows the zone to have availability of this resource during drought seasons.
 The Tarango canyon, located in the Alvaro Obregon municipality, is the last natural gully of Mexico City, that during the last 50 years has suffered deforestation, desertification, forest fires and loss of biodiversity.